10 Best Places to See in Prague

 2. Charles Bridge

-Charles BridgeConstructed in the 14th century under the auspices of King Charles IV, this stone bridge is a monumental feat of medieval engineering.
-The bridge thrives with a vibrant mixture of locals and tourists, artists selling their paintings, and musicians filling the air with local tunes.
-Early morning is the best time to enjoy the bridge in peace, and capturing a sunrise here is a must for photography enthusiasts.
+Built in the 14th century under King Charles IV, this stone bridge is a medieval masterpiece.
+The bridge is bustling with locals and tourists, artists selling their paintings and musicians playing local tunes.
+Early morning is the best time to visit in peace and sunrise is a must for photography enthusiasts.

 • Location: Karlův most, 110 00 Prague 1